-This program is offered entirely online, however students have the option to take some lectures and electives face-to-face in the cities of Edmonton and Calgary Alberta.
+This program is offered entirely online.
 Courses are 6-12 weeks long with defined start and end dates to ensure collaboration and interaction with peers.
 Through collaboration with specialized faculty, the program allows occupational therapists to build on established knowledge and skills to better inform their practice and meet the ever changing needs of clients and work environment.

 What This Program Doesn’t Do

 Taking this Post-Professional program will NOT directly allow internationally-educated occupational therapists (IEOTs) to work in Canada as an occupational therapist.